adriangeerre/popgen.github.io/_docs/generic/mapping_reads.md

 bwa samse SARS-CoV-2-reference.fasta SARS-CoV-2_exper-SRX9197062.sai SARS-CoV-2_exper-SRX9197062.fasta > SARS-CoV-2_exper-SRX9197062.sam
 {% endhighlight %}

 The output is a SAM file with around 919 MB weight and 6.5 million lines.
 It is recommendable to pipe the output into gzip to compress the file and avoid consuming extra storage (`bwa samse <files> | gzip -3`).
+Moreover, we can use the subcommand _bamse_ to generate a _BAM_ file (binary SAM file).
+However, we will transform our _SAM_ file to _BAM_ later in the tutorial.

 <p>&nbsp;</p>